USAJOBS/openopps-help/communities/index.md

 There are open and closed communities.
 Anyone can join an open community.
 However, you need to request to join a closed community.

-## To find and join a community:
+## To find and join a community

-1. Sign into Open Opportunities.
+1. Sign in to Open Opportunities.
-2. Click the **Search** button on your home page.
-3. Click **Communities** to see a list of all available communities.
+2. Click **Communities** in the navigation to see a list of all available communities.
 4. Click any community to view its profile page.
 5. Click **Join community**&mdash;this will only appear if the community is open to anyone.